HCLOpenBMC/documents/design/EEPROM-byte-type-identification.md

 This document proposes a new design engaging the FRU device to read the EEPROM device byte single byte or two byte from the machine layer.

-This implementation proposed to initiate the service from entity-manager, that service identifies whether this particular machine has single byte EEPROM or two byte EEPROM. then this EEPROM device type will be updated in the dbus property by entity-manager.
+This implementation is proposed to initiate the service from entity-manager, the service identifies whether this particular machine has single byte EEPROM or two byte EEPROM. then this EEPROM device type will be updated in the dbus property by entity-manager.

 In machine layer, EEPROM device byte type(single byte or two byte) can be identified using platform specific service from NIC manufacturer information.
+This service will be specific and installed in machine layer.

 This byte type identification logic in enetity-manager should be generic for all the platforms.
 The entity-manager to read this information dynamically